bbc/RadioVisDemo/README.md

  * Error and redirect statuses are not handled when retrieving images over HTTP.

+ * STOMP connections cannot be routed via a SOCKS proxy (fixing this requires changes to the stomp.py module).

 ## Resources

 For more information, please visit BBC R&D's